CQTS/summer23-homework/README.md

 ## Using `agda-mode`

+Test your installation by navigating to the first homework file (`1--Type-Theory/1-1--Types-and-Functions.lagda.md`), and loading it into Agda as follows:

 Regardless of whether you are using Emacs or VSCode, most Agda keybindings involve holding down Control or Meta (a.k.a.
 Alt) and pressing other keys.
 Loading and checking an Agda file has the